 About the branch

-Odom Branch Library is a destination place for the community.
+Odom Boulevard Branch Library is a destination place for the community.
 Computers and computer classes, WiFi printing, scanning, copying, and faxing are services important to all, including emerging entrepreneurs and returning students.
 Programming affords customers of all ages an opportunity to learn through exploration in community with others.
-From the partnership with Boys & Girls Clubs' I-Strive afterschool program to exercise for adult wellness, from crafting to hands-on exploration of NatureConnect topics and themes for all ages, Odom Branch Library is a one-stop spot for the educational and entertainment interests of all of its neighbors.
+From exercise for adult wellness to crafting and hands-on exploration of NatureConnect topics and themes for all ages, Odom Boulevard Branch Library is a one-stop spot for the educational and entertainment interests of all of its neighbors.
 Look for Odom staff out and about in the community—at schools, at community centers, at community organization meetings—visit us at the branch today.